Skip to page content

 The hereditary thrombophilic factors are weak risk factors in arterial disease and should not be used as part of routine investigations of strokes, infarcts or peripheral vascular disease.

 Venous thrombosis has a multifactorial aetiology.
 In up to 50% of patients with recurrent thrombosis or a strong family history one of the laboratory "thrombophilic" risk factors can be identified.
 However: "There is no evidence that the detection of heritable thrombophilic defect is useful in guiding clinical decision making in relation to the choice of anticoagulant or to the intensity or duration of anticoagulant therapy to treat a thrombotic event.
 Seeking laboratory evidence of heritable thrombophilia in most cases of venous thrombosis is unlikely to lead to information of value in the clinical management of an individual case."
-(BCSH 2001)
+(BCSH 2001).
+Guidelines updated in 2022

 Timing of Tests